 Investigator, Parkinson Disease and Movement Disorders Research group and CTRND

-Clinical Research Fellow, Movement Disorders, Dept Neurology, Massachusetts General Hospital, MassGeneral Institute for Neurodegenerative Disease, 2006-10
+Clinical Research Fellowship in Movement Disorders, Dept Neurology at Massachusetts General Hospital and MassGeneral Institute for Neurodegenerative Disease (MIND), 2006-10

 Neurology Residency/Internship, University of Virginia Health System, 2002-06